Bayesian-Graphical-Modelling-Lab/bayesian-network-psychometrics-lab/content/authors/Thomas/_index.md

 # Short bio (displayed in user profile at end of posts)

-bio: After starting my career in a purely clinical setting, I decided to join the French network of Expert Centers in Psychiatry (established by the Fundamental Foundation) as a way to integrate my clinical practice into a framework of fundamental and applied research.
-My interest in research also led me to pursue a PhD program, where I investigate the influence of biological, psychological, and clinical factors on cognition in psychiatric disorders.
-I explore these relationships using psychometric network models.

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the